Thayer's gull

 Thayer's gull (Larus glaucoides thayeri) is a subspecies of the Iceland gull.
+It is a large gull native to North America.

+Distribution

-It is a large gull native to North America that breeds in the Arctic islands of Canada and winters primarily on the Pacific coast, from southern Alaska to the Gulf of California, though there are also wintering populations on the Great Lakes and the upper Mississippi River.
+This gull breeds in the Arctic islands of Canada and winters primarily on the Pacific coast, from southern Alaska to the Gulf of California, though there are also wintering populations on the Great Lakes and the upper Mississippi River.
 The species has occurred as a vagrant to Japan, Denmark, and other parts of western Europe.

 Somewhat intermediate between American herring gull and Iceland gull in habit and appearance and at times considered conspecific with either species, the adult Thayer's gull in nonbreeding plumage has a pale gray mantle, with obvious blackish wingtips, and extensive brown streaking on the head and neck.
 The head, neck, breast, belly, and underwings are primarily white, and the legs are pink.
 There is a red spot on the lower mandible, and the color of the iris is generally dark.
 In summer, the head and neck are white, with the bill turning bright yellow with a larger red spot on the lower mandible.
 Juvenile gulls are brown, with black bills, and black legs which quickly fade to adult pink.
 Thayer's Gull reaches a length of 56 to 64 cm, with a wingspan of 130 to 148 cm and a weight of approximately 720 to 1500 g.
 Males average around 1093 g and females, being slightly smaller, average 900 g.
 Among standard measurements, the wing chord is 38.4 to 44.2 cm, the bill is 4.4 to 5.5 cm and the tarsus is 5.2 to 6.9 cm.